 Vacation Spotlight: Yellowstone National Park

 Yellowstone National Park, one of the most beautiful parks in the world, also claims the title of America’s first park (the park was established in 1872).
-Although not the largest national park, the more than 2 million acres of park space gives you endless opportunities for exploration (Wrangell-St. Elias in Alaska is the largest with over 13 million acres!).
-Most of Yellowstone lies in Wyoming, however, small portions can be found in Idaho and Montana.
+Although not the largest national park, the more than 2 million acres of park space means endless opportunities for exploration.
+If you are are wondering, Wrangell-St. Elias in Alaska is the largest park at over 13 million acres!.
+Most of Yellowstone lies in Wyoming, however, small portions are located in Idaho and Montana.

 Yellowstone is a fantastic year-round recreational paradise with numerous seasonal activities to partake in.
 From scenic drives to wildlife viewing to biking and hiking, Yellowstone offers some of the best opportunities for a memorable and adventure filled vacation.

 Below are the top 5 things to do on your first vacation to Yellowstone National Park

 1. Take a scenic drive around the park